Experience the Magic of Barcelona: Uncover its Hidden Gems

 La Pedrera, Antoni Gaudí’s last civic architectural project.

 Get lost in Gaudí’s last civic architectural project.
-This UNESCO World Heritage Site is nicknamed the rock quarry because it looks as if the whole façad was carved out of the side of a curvy cliff.
-The balconies are wrapped with embellished wrought iron railings and the windows look as haphazardly placed as every other element.
+This UNESCO World Heritage Site is nicknamed the rock quarry because it looks like the whole façad was carved out of the side of a curvy cliff.
+The balconies are wrapped with embellished wrought iron railings, and the windows look as haphazardly placed as every other element.
 It’s something out of the Flintstones.
-You can visit this unique historic landmark a few blocks north of lla de la Discòrdia on Passeig de Gràcia any time, but if you want a peek inside this remarkable structure, be sure to check their website for available tours.
+You can visit this unique historic landmark a few blocks north of lla de la Discòrdia on Passeig de Gràcia any time, but if you want a peek inside this remarkable structure, check their website for available tours.

 The Church of all churches

-Quite possibly the most recognizable of Gaudí’s works—and his final resting place—is Basilica de La Sagrada Familia.
+The most recognizable of Gaudí’s works—and his final resting place—is Basilica de La Sagrada Familia.
 This gigantic modern marvel broke ground more than one hundred years ago but is still unfinished.
 It boasts two façades.
 One side depicts the Stations of the Cross and the other, the Nativity.
 The interiors sparkle with a kaleidoscope of colors when the sun shines through the stained glass windows.
-And you can climb the steps of the eight giant spires to get a birds-eye-view of the city from the observation ledge between the spires.
+You can climb the steps of the eight giant spires to get a bird’s-eye view of the city from the observation ledge between the spires.
 But don’t look down—you might get vertigo.

 Funded entirely with donations, the expected completion date of the building is 2026, just in time to commemorate the centennial of the architect’s death.
 However, the Covid lockdown may have extended that date.
 Check their website for updates on the project.